PGPHarvard/FAQ/README.md

 # Project info (general)

 # Who is the Harvard PGP?
+The Harvard PGP is the founding pilot project in the PersonalGenomes.org Global Network.
+Our project hosts publicly shared genomic and health data from thousands of participants across the United States.

-### ### The Harvard PGP is a research project.
+### The Harvard PGP is an open science research project.
 What does that mean?
-[MAYBE WE CAN PUT SOMETHING IN HERE ABOUT EXPECTATIONS, TIME LINES, SOMETHING THAT DEFINES RESEARCH AS OPPOSED TO DTC??? - LOOKING TO HELP EXPECTATIONS HERE, general blurb explaining what a research project actually is, history, staff makeup, goals, etc. Is it ok to explain that it is an volunteer organization?]
+The Harvard PGP was founded in 2005 with a new vision for human health research.
+The project is designed to create public resources that everyone can access, bringing together genomic, environmental, and human trait data donated by our participants.
+It is staffed by a small, largely volunteer group of researchers, engineers, and ethicists who are all pioneers in their fields.

+We believe strongly that publicly sharing this data is good for science and good for society.
+It gives researchers access to human health data that is otherwise extremely difficult to access, thus potentially speeding up solutions to important health issues.
+We also try to connect participants directly with research, education, and citizen science projects that utilize personal genome data.

 ### What doees that mean for participants?
 [meaning what does participating in a research project AND a revolutionary idea of open science/sharing mean for participants in terms of timeline, effects on how research is conducted in the future, etc?